ARMmbed/mbed-os-example-tls/README.md

 1. Update `mbed-os` sources using the `mbed deploy` command.

-1. Build the application by selecting the board and build toolchain using the command `mbed compile -m K64F -t GCC_ARM`. mbed-cli builds a binary file under the project’s `.build` directory.
+1. Build the application by selecting the board and build toolchain using the command `mbed compile -m K64F -t GCC_ARM`. mbed-cli builds a binary file under the project’s `BUILD` directory.

 1. Connect the FRDM-K64F to the computer with the micro-USB cable, being careful to use the **OpenSDA** connector on the target board.
 The board is listed as a mass-storage device.

-1. Drag the binary `.build/K64F/GCC_ARM/<EXAMPLE>.bin` to the board to flash the application.
+1. Drag the binary `BUILD/K64F/GCC_ARM/<EXAMPLE>.bin` to the board to flash the application.

 1. The board is automatically programmed with the new binary.
 A flashing LED on it indicates that it is still working.
 When the LED stops blinking, the board is ready to work.